What is an A.P.G.A.R. Score?

 Appearance – check the color of the baby for any blue spots.
 If the infant is born with entirely pale blue skin then the score is zero; bluish extremities will result in a 1 and entirely pink skinned body will result in a score of 2.

 Pulse – if there is no heartbeat then a zero is assigned; a rate less than 100 beats per minute will score a 1 and a heart rate greater than 100 beats per minute will receive a 2.

 Grimace – someone will test the reflexes of the infant and monitor the grimace response or the irritability; this test will be continue through physical stimulation such as a small pinch.
-No reaction to the pinch will result in a zero score; if the infant grimaces in response a 1 is assigned; if the response is a sneeze, cough or loud cry then a 2 will be assigned.
+No reaction to the pinch will result in a zero score; if the infant grimaces in response a 1 is assigned; if the response is a sneeze, cough or loud cry then the score will result in a 2.

 Activity – baby should be moving around, not limp.
 Loose muscles will lead to a zero in the test whereas a small amount of muscle tone will mean a score of 1; if the baby shows signs of active motion, then it will result in a 2.

 Respiration – the breathing effort of the baby is checked to ascertain whether the child needs assisted breathing.
-The test may be scored a zero in case the baby isn’t breathing; a 1 is allotted when the infant is taking slow or irregular breaths; a 2 is scored when the infant is crying without hindrance.
+It can be a zero in case the baby isn’t breathing; a 1 is when the infant is taking slow or irregular breaths; a 2 is when the infant is crying without hindrance.

 A.P.G.A.R.
 Evaluation System

 The A.P.G.A.R. score is based on a total score of 0 to 10.
 The higher the score, the better the baby is doing after birth.

 7, 8, or 9 is a normal A.P.G.A.R score and is a sign that the newborn is in good health.
 A score of 10 is very unusual, since almost all newborns lose 1 point for blue hands and feet, which is normal after birth.